thebitstick/tsubasa/README.md

 # Tsubasa

-Screenshot Sharing to Micro-blogging Sites for *nix operating systems.
+Screenshot Sharing to Micro-blogging Sites for Linux/BSD.